spepler/shell-extras/_episodes/16-job-control.md

 a system service, such as a network monitor, `ps` will display a question mark for its terminal, since it doesn't actually have one.

-The fourth column, C, is an indication of the perCentage of processor utilization.
+The fourth column, C, is an indication of the percentage of processor (CPU) utilization.

 Your version of `ps` may